 Barrett Kaiser leads a team of seasoned campaign and public affairs professionals in offering campaign management, ad production and placement, public relations, issue advocacy, and grassroots organizing services.

-A Partner at Hilltop, Barrett was named one of America’s top “Influencers” by Campaigns & Elections Magazine in 2013.
-He draws on more than 20 years of political experience, including nearly 11 years as a top advisor to former U.S. Senator and current Ambassador to China Max Baucus.
+Named one of America’s top “Influencers” by Campaigns & Elections Magazine, Kaiser draws on more than 20 years of political experience, including nearly 11 years as a top advisor to former U.S. Senator and Ambassador to China Max Baucus.

 A native of Denver, Barrett is a 1999 graduate of The University of Montana.
-He splits his time between Washington, D.C., and Billings, MT, where he lives with his wife, Kari, and young son, Rowan Leo.
+He splits his time between Washington, D.C., and Billings, MT, where he lives with his son, Rowan Leo, and two Gordon Setters, Gilly and Guinness.